contexttesting/zoroaster/README.md

 ### @babel/register

-If you want to use `@babel/register` in your tests, just pass `--babel` flag to the CI.
+If you want to use `@babel/register` in your tests, just pass `--babel` (or `-b`) flag to the CI.
 It will make a call to require `@babel/register`, so that it must be installed as a dependency in your project, because it's not specified as `zoroaster`'s dependency.

 ```sh
 zoroaster test/spec --babel